bubbletroubles/PowerStig/Home.md

 The exception process is restricted to overwriting the writeable properties of the individual DSC Resource according to its schema.
 There are some STIGs that provide conflicting guidance on the value a rule should be set to.
 Instead of implementing an exception to one STIG, we introduced the concept of skipping a rule.
-For more information and examples of how to use exceptions, please see [here](CompositeResourcesException).
+For more information and examples of how to use exceptions, please see [here][CompositeResourcesException].

 ### Skip Rule / Type